TotallyInformation/node-red-contrib-uibuilder/README.md

 * Be a conduit between Node-RED and a front-end (browser) UI web app.
 * Be UI framework agnostic.
 While VueJS is often used with uibuilder, it isn't a necessary dependency.
 Indeed no framework is needed to use uibuilder.
 * Provide interface/data standards for exchanging data and controls with the UI.
+* Reduce the amount of front-end code (HTML/JavaScript) needed to create and manage a web app.
+* Reduce the knowledge required for creating reliable, accessible web apps by providing low-code and no-code features.
+* Make it easy to install and serve front-end libraries.

 ## No-code UI's

 uibuilder is still growing towards offering more no-code capabilities like Node-RED's Dashboard extension does.
 However, it is starting to offer these features via the "new" client available since v5.
-V6.1 introduced the new `uib-element` and `uib-change` nodes that are the first usable no-code feature.
+V6.1 introduced the new `uib-element` and `uib-update` nodes that offer the first usable no-code features.

-`uib-element` takes in simple data and outputs configuration data either direct to a uibuilder front-end or via an output msg.
+`uib-element` takes in simple data and outputs configuration data.
+This can then be sent to the front-end via the uibuilder node.
+Alternatively, it can be saved and the result used in an initial load.
 Several simple options such as tables and lists are available in uibuilder v6.1, additional elements and structures will be made available in future versions.
 The uibuilder front-end client takes the configuration information and dynamically builds HTML elements and inserts them to the web page (or removes/updates as needed).

-This is not the most efficient approach since updates are mostly replacing the whole element which could be quite large for things like big tables.
-So the `uib-change` node provides a more targetted approach to changing specific attributes and "slot" content for elements.
+While this is not the most efficient processing approach (since updates are mostly replacing the whole element which could be quite large for things like big tables), it is very efficient from an authoring perspective.
+So the `uib-update` node provides a more targetted approach to updating and changing specific attributes and "slot" content for elements.

 It is important to note that no front-end, 3rd-party frameworks such as VueJS or REACT are needed for this approach!
-Everything uses vanilla HTML, JavaScript and CSS under the skin and so is compatible with current and future web standards.
+Everything uses vanilla HTML, JavaScript and CSS under the skin and so is **compatible with current and future web standards**.

 ## Low-code UI's